Tokyo prosecutors raid home of ex-Olympic board member -Kyodo | Technology

 Tokyo prosecutors raid home of ex-Olympic board member -Kyodo

-Tokyo prosecutors raided the home of former Tokyo 2020 Olympic board member Haruyuki Takahashi on Tuesday in connection to suspected inappropriate payments made to him by suit retailer Aoki Holdings Inc, Kyodo reported on Tuesday.
-Prosecutors have also raided the office of advertising giant Dentsu Group Inc, Kyodo reported.
+Tokyo prosecutors raided the home of former Tokyo 2020 Olympic board member Haruyuki Takahashi on Tuesday in connection with suspected inappropriate payments made to him by suit retailer Aoki Holdings Inc, Kyodo news agency said on Tuesday.
+Prosecutors have also raided the office of advertising giant Dentsu, Kyodo reported.

 - Country: